InaPD/invoiception/README.md

 In order to perform this functionality, I first create the empty output files.
 Then I iterate through all 3 .csv files, match the designated column to the codes as needed and write down the rows in the output files.

+For easier access to the 3 input files and the file wiith samples I import them from a config file, so if in the future the input files are chaged they can easily be updated in one place only.

+If you have any further questions about this assignment feel free to contact me at ipopducheva@gmail.com.